wpieters/poker-timer-app-flutter/README.md

 ## Development

 This project started as a learning exercise during a Udemy Flutter course I was taking.
 It was later picked up again to further experiment with Windsurf, an agentic IDE that uses AI to assist with development tasks.

+## Acknowledgements

+- Voice clips used in the app were generated using [Motion Array](https://motionarray.com/)